 Incident management concerns both security and continuity related incidents and is the process of registering, allocating and solving disruptions in normal operations of the system.
-The process ensures the quickest and best possible resolution of incidents.
+The process ensures the quickest and most effective possible resolution of incidents.
 The process describes how incidents and changes are registered, prioritized, and resolved.
 Disruptions can be reported by Customer as well as by Lightstream.
 Prioritization depends on the impact and urgency of the disruption and whether there is an alternative available.

 The purpose of the process is to restore the expected service levels after unscheduled interruptions of the services provided to limit their effect on business continuity.
+Ultimately, the business outcome here is to limit operational risk to the customer.